 Creating Family Learning Partnerships to Promote Early Learning

 School Engagement & Avoidance among Criminal Justice-Involved Families with School-Aged Children

 Capacity for Two-Generation Care in Rural Communities: Implications of Educational Policy and Community Characteristics on Head Start Program Trends

-Rose Ippolito is a junior majoring in global and public health, with intended minors in inequality studies and health policy.
-She is interested in both health research and policy, especially as tools to address health and social disparities.
+Rose Ippolito is a Senior majoring in Global and Public Health Sciences with minors in inequality studies and health policy.
+She is interested in how research, policy, and community programming can work together to improve public health, particularly to reduce health and social disparities.

 Manavii Kumar is a junior in the College of Arts and Sciences studying Biology and Society.
 Her interdisciplinary classes and her involvement with on-campus service-learning organizations have inspired her to think critically about how our institutions, infrastructure, and policies perpetuate systems of oppression and inequality and how these translate into the context of community health.
 She hopes to use community-engaged research to better understand and address health and social disparities.